 Proportional Comparative Fault at 51%

-The states that have adopted proportional comparative fault bar recovery if you are more than 51% at fault for the automobile accident.
-Put simply, you cannot file a liability claim and lawsuit against the other driver’s negligence if you were more than 51% at fault.
+The states that have adopted proportional comparative fault bar recovery if you are more than 51% at fault for the incident.
+Put simply, you cannot file a liability claim and lawsuit in opposition to the other driver’s negligence if you were more than 51% at fault.

-For example, Dennis hit Teri’s car while traveling in excess of 25 miles per hour over the speed limit while Teri was trying to cross the road.
-Even though Teri was partly at fault for not waiting until the road was entirely clear before crossing, the insurance company allotted fault to Dennis at 60% due to his increased speed.
-Even though Dennis sustained a broken arm from the accident, he is not entitled to recover for his injury due to the fact that he was more than 51% at fault for the accident.
+For example, Dennis hit Teri’s car while driving in excess of 25 miles per hour over the speed limit while Teri was attempting to cross the road.
+Even though Teri was partially at fault for not waiting until the road was entirely clear before crossing, the insurance company allotted fault to Dennis at 60% due to his excessive speed.
+Even though Dennis endured a broken arm from the accident, he is not entitled to recover for his injury due to the fact that he was more than 51% at fault for the accident.

 States: Connecticut, Delaware, Hawaii, Illinois, Indiana, Iowa, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Vermont, Wisconsin and Wyoming.

 Proportional Comparative Fault at 50%

 In states that have adopted the 50% bar standard in resolving car crashes claims, a wounded person that is less than 50% at fault for the accident is entitled to compensation.
 If the injured party is 50% or more at fault, he or she is not entitled to recovery for the injury.